Upgrading to Veeam Backup & Replication 11 or 11a

 To correctly upgrade Veeam Backup & Replication in the unattended mode, perform the following steps:

-- Install a newer version of the product in the unattended mode.
+- Install a later version of the product in the unattended mode.
 You must connect to the configuration database that was used by the previous product version.

 For information on how to install Veeam Backup & Replication in the unattended mode, see Installing Veeam Backup & Replication in Unattended Mode.